Universal Properties of Variations of the Little Cubes Operads: Introduction

 Now the classical notion of semidirect products of groups is a special case of the Grothendieck construction, which in turn is a special case of colimits.
 This suggests, as Lurie himself remarked informally in \cite[Remark 3.1.10]{DAGVI}, that the $\infty$-operad $\bb E_{B}^{\t}$ is the colimit of some diagram $B\to\Op_{\infty}$ exhibiting an action of $B$ on $\bb E_{n}^{\t}$.
 This is indeed true, although formal proofs had not appeared until quite recently (see, e.g., \cite[Proposition 2.2]{HKK22} and \cite[Remark 2.2]{DHLSW23}).

 However, for the exact same reason as we had to start with the semidirect product and not from the action, it seems difficult to pinpoint exactly \textit{which} diagram's colimit $\bb E_{B}^{\t}$ is.
 Because of this, the description of $\bb E_{B}$-algebras has always been opaque, camouflaged with phrases like ``$\bb E_{n}$-algebras with coherent actions of $B$.''
 In this paper, we improve this situation by constructing an explicit diagram $B\to\Op_{\infty}$ whose colimit is $\bb E_{B}^{\t}$, thereby making the universal property of $\bb E_{B}^{\t}$ lucid.
-Along the way, we will also prove the functor $\bb E_{\bullet}^{\t}$ enjoys a certain universal property.
+We will achieve this by showing that the functor $\bb E_{\bullet}^{\t}$ (not just each $\bb E_{B}^{\t}$) enjoys a certain universal property.

 As a motivation, consider the universal case where $B=B\Top\pr n$.
 Our task is to find an $\infty$-operad which is equivalent to $\bb E_{n}^{\t}$ and admits a $\Top\pr n$-action.
 This might be difficult if we are stuck with the picture of little disks, but there is in fact a canonical one: Consider the classifying map $\bb R^{n}\to B\Top\pr n$ of the tangent microbundle.
-Since the classifying maps of tangent microbundles are compatible with embeddings, the object $\bb R^{n}\in\cal S_{/B\Top\pr n}$ has a $B\Top\pr n$-action.
+Since the classifying maps of tangent microbundles are compatible with embeddings, the object $\bb R^{n}\in\cal S_{/B\Top\pr n}$ has a $\Top\pr n$-action.
 Since the construction of $\bb E_{\bullet}^{\t}$ is functorial, the $\infty$-operad $\bb E_{\bb R^{n}}^{\t}$ inherits a $\Top\pr n$-action.
 On the other hand, since $\bb R^{n}$ is contractible, the $\infty$-operad $\bb E_{\bb R^{n}}^{\t}$ is equivalent to $\bb E_{{\rm pt}}^{\t}\simeq\bb E_{n}^{\t}$.
 Thus we obtain an $\infty$-operad equivalent to $\bb E_{n}^{\t}$, equipped with a $\Top\pr n$-action.
 We will confirm that this is the action we were after: \begin{prop} For any map $B\to B\Top\pr n$ of spaces, the $\infty$-operad $\bb E_{B}^{\t}$ is the colimit of the composite

 \end{prop}

 We can interpret Proposition \ref{prop:intro} as describing the \textit{local }universal property of $\bb E_{B}^{\t}$, in the sense that $B$ is fixed.
 We will deduce this local property from the following \textit{global }universal property of $\bb E_{\bullet}^{\t}$, which is the main result of this paper: \begin{thm} [Theorem \ref{thm:main}] The diagram commutes up to natural equivalence, where the left slanted arrow is the straightening--unstraightening equivalence and $-\otimes_{\Top\pr n}\bb E_{\bb R^{n}}^{\t}$ is the left Kan extension of the functor $\bb E_{\bb R^{n}}^{\t}:B\Top\pr n\to\Op_{\infty}$ along the Yoneda embedding. \end{thm}